 - You have no reportable information for Tax Year 2020.

 - You do not have a current active or valid address on file

-- If 3rd party payments received are greater than eligible fees, a 1098-T may not be generated.
+- If 3rd party payments paid your entire qualified tuition and related fees.
 Some examples of 3rd party payments would be: Promise, Veterans Chapter 33, Dept. of Rehab, Marine, and Navy.